Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: Background

 A prominent example of a VQA is the Variational Quantum Eigensolver (VQE)~\citep{peruzzo_2014, tilly_2021}, which has been extensively adopted in quantum chemistry~\citep{cao_2019, mcclean_2016}.
 VQE estimates the ground state energy of a target Hamiltonian $H$ by preparing a quantum state $\ket{\psi(\theta)}$ through a parametrized circuit and minimizing the expectation value $\langle \psi(\theta) | H | \psi(\theta) \rangle$.
 On real quantum hardware, this expectation value is not directly available but must instead be estimated empirically via repeated circuit executions and measurements:

 where $n_{\text{runs}}$ denotes the number of runs (\idest executions or shots) of the circuit and $|\tilde{\psi}_i\rangle$ denotes the measured outcome of the $i$-th run.

 Another widely studied VQA is the Quantum Approximate Optimization Algorithm (QAOA)~\citep{farhi_2014, blekos_2023}, which has been extensively applied to combinatorial optimization problems~\citep{crooks_2018, willsch_2020, cook_2020, lin_2016, radzihovsky_2019, brandhofer_2022, turati_2022, kurowski_2023}.
-QAOA constructs its ansatz using a layered architecture: it begins with Hadamard gates applied to all qubits, followed by $p$ alternating blocks consisting of a cost unitary operator (derived from the problem Hamiltonian and typically implemented using $RZ$ and $CX$ gates) and a mixer unitary operator that enables a broader exploration of the solution space.
+QAOA constructs its ansatz in layers: it begins with Hadamard gates applied to all qubits, followed by $p$ alternating blocks consisting of a cost unitary operator (derived from the problem Hamiltonian and typically implemented using $RZ$ and $CX$ gates) and a mixer unitary operator that enables a broader exploration of the solution space.

-Several variants of QAOA have been proposed to improve its effectiveness.
-For example, the multi-angle QAOA (ma-QAOA)~\citep{herrman_2022} assigns independent parameters to each gate, thereby increasing the expressiveness of the circuit.
-QAOA+~\citep{chalupnik_2022} extends the standard QAOA circuit with depth $p=1$ by appending additional entangling and mixer problem-independent layers, thus enhancing the circuit's capacity to explore the solution space.
+Several variants of QAOA have been proposed to enhance its effectiveness and flexibility.
+A prominent example is the multi-angle QAOA (ma-QAOA)~\citep{herrman_2022}, which assigns independent parameters to each individual gate, significantly increasing the expressiveness of the variational circuit.
+However, this gain in flexibility often necessitates a greater allocation of computational resources to navigate the resulting higher-dimensional parameter space.
+Another extension, QAOA+, modifies the standard circuit at depth $p=1$ by appending additional problem-independent entangling and mixer layers.
+By incorporating these extra layers, the algorithm enhances the circuit's capacity to explore the broader solution space effectively.

 Despite their potential, VQAs face several critical challenges.
 A particularly significant obstacle is the emergence of \textit{barren plateaus}~\citep{mcclean_2018, arrasmith_2021, arrasmith_2022, cerezo_2021_bp, holmes_2022, larocca_2022, volkoff_2021}, regions in the parameter space where the gradient of the cost function vanishes exponentially with the number of qubits.
 This phenomenon limits the effectiveness of optimization methods causing the training to stall and making it difficult to converge to high-quality solutions.
 Another major challenge lies in designing effective ansatzes that balance the need for sufficient exploration of the solution space with the requirement of being easily trainable.
 A well-designed ansatz should exhibit limited circuit depth and gate count, be compatible with the native gate set and connectivity of the target hardware, and possess sufficient expressiveness to capture optimal or near-optimal solutions~\citep{sim_2019, qin_2023, wurtz_2021, du_2020, brozzi_2024}.